When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 Defrosting frozen shrimp

-If you bought frozen shrimp from Costco, Whole Foods, Fairway, or any other large supermarket with a frozen seafood section, follow these steps to defrost them:
+If you bought frozen shrimp from Costco, Whole Foods, Fairway, or any other supermarket with a frozen seafood section, follow these steps to defrost them:

 - Take the shrimp out.
 Return the bag to the freezer after resealing it.